whiletruelearn/whiletruelearn.github.io/content/stories/toyou.md

 ----------------------------------------------------------------------------------------------------------------------------

 I am an agnostic .
-It meansIdon't fully agree nor disagree to the question of whether there is someone called god.
-Through out my life there has been various experiences which made me embrace and question faith.IthinkIwas a very religious person until my 15th birthday,Iwould owe it mostly to my grandmother and grandfather.
-In a short span of 15 years ,Ithink they managed to make me visit almost all the temples one can visit in south India .Isoon understood that it was more fear than anything else that made my family this relegious.
+It means I don't fully agree nor disagree to the question of whether there is someone called god.
+Through out my life there has been various experiences which made me embrace and question faith.
+I think I was a very religious person until my 15th birthday,I would owe it mostly to my grandmother and grandfather.
+In a short span of 15 years ,I think they managed to make me visit almost all the temples one can visit in south India .I soon understood that it was more fear than anything else that made my family this relegious.
 They feared that something will happen to me just like my father and they believed that only gods had the power to alter future.

-LikeImentioned before , the fist incident that made me question faith happened on my 15th birthday.
+Like I mentioned before , the fist incident that made me question faith happened on my 15th birthday.
 My beloved grandmother who loved me so much died on that very day.
 She was trying to cross the road when a lorry came from nowhere and hit her.
 She had gone to a temple to do a special pooja for me and was returning back home.

-I cursed all the gods whomIworshiped that day and sweared never to bow down my head anymore to them.
-They took my father away beforeIwas born and they now took my grandmother away from me when she had gone to temple only to pray for my good health and that too on my birthday.Inever celebrated my birthday afterwards .
+I cursed all the gods whom I worshiped that day and sweared never to bow down my head anymore to them.
+They took my father away before I was born and they now took my grandmother away from me when she had gone to temple only to pray for my good health and that too on my birthday.I never celebrated my birthday afterwards .
 The death of grandma worsened things for grandpa .
 He was never the same guy again, the tragedy was more than what he could bear.
 But surprisingly my mother endured through this , she was the person who held our family together through the tough times.

 We lost grandpa 7 years later.
 His health had declined through these 7 years and death was the eventual course of action that all of us knew was bound to happen.
 The day in which he died will be remembered by many Indians .
-It was the 2nd of April 2011 -the day Indian cricket team won the world cup.Iused to feel like tragedy striked our family in a cold and ruthless manner, on days when everyone else gets to celebrate - we get to cry.
-At 1 am in a hospital room ,Irelized that my family had shrunked to just 2 members - me and my mother.Icried on the lap of my mother .
+It was the 2nd of April 2011 -the day Indian cricket team won the world cup.I used to feel like tragedy striked our family in a cold and ruthless manner, on days when everyone else gets to celebrate - we get to cry.
+At 1 am in a hospital room ,I relized that my family had shrunked to just 2 members - me and my mother.I cried on the lap of my mother .
 Not a drop of tear came from her eyes through all of it.

 ------------------------------------------------------------------------------------------------------------------------------

-It was April 2nd 2029 whenIfinally got the test results .
-The first personIinformed the news was his mother .
+It was April 2nd 2029 whenI finally got the test results .
+The first person I informed the news was his mother .
-She was the most resillient womenIhave ever seen, a woman of incredible courage and strong will power .Itook a day off from offie and went to meet her.
+She was the most resillient women I have ever seen, a woman of incredible courage and strong will power .I took a day off from office and went to meet her.
 She was running an orphanage in memory of her husband , it was her life's work .
 After Pradyot married me , she moved to the orphanage and has been busy on its working.

 She used to visit us on saturdays , spend a day with our two children and then leave on Sunday.
-WhenItold her about the test results she broke down for the first time.
+When I told her about the test results she broke down for the first time.
 This repetition of tragedy over the course of time was simply unbearable for her.
 She held my hands tightly and said with moist eyes.

-"It is not 1986 .Iwas a dumb girl who didn't know what to do to save my husband .
+"It is not 1986 .I was a dumb lady who didn't know what to do to save my husband .

 You are a doctor Sandhya ,.... this is 2029 .....
 You can save him

 You can save your husband.

-My grand children .....needs their father .....Ineed my son .
+My grand children .....needs their father .....I need my son .

 You should do everything..... in your power to save him"

 My marriage with Pradyot was strictly an arranged one.
-We didn't even knew each other properly .Iwas studying in HMS when the proposal came in through a family friend.
-He was also in Boston running his start up company at that time.
-It was after 1 year into our marriage thatIrealized that our marriage was not merely a coincident.
-It was a brilliant plan envisioned by Pradyot's mother to save her son if something goes wrong.
+We didn't even knew each other properly .I was studying in HMS when the proposal came in through a family friend.
+He was also in Boston running his start up  at that time.
+It was after 1 year into our marriage that I realized that our marriage was not merely a coincident.
+It was a  plan envisioned by Pradyot's mother to save her son if something goes wrong.

-My research at HMS was on 'Possible cures for Cancer' ,Iwas working with the leading experts on the topic at possibly the best  lab in the entire world dedicated to cancer research.
+My research at HMS was on 'Possible cures for Cancer' ,I was working with the leading experts on the topic at possibly the best  lab in the entire world dedicated to cancer research.
 It still remains a mystery to me how she managed to find me and how she executed the entire marriage thing.
 Perhaps the love of a mother for her child is the strongest force on earth , one that can even set in motion events that triggers miracles.